GoodnessObi/project_manager/README.md

 ## Introduction

-Project Manager is an To-do application for project planning
+Project Manager is a To-do application for project planning

 ## Tech Stack (Dependencies)
 * Next.js